SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

           try callback()
       }

-A rethrowing method can not throw any errors of its own.
+A rethrowing method can't throw any errors of its own.
 The only way it can throw an error is by propagating an error that was thrown by the throwing function it takes as a parameter.